 Step 6: Although steps one through five take a matter of seconds, the transaction will often sit as pending for 24 to 48 hours before the funds are withdrawn from the customer’s credit card and deposited in the merchant account.

 As with any provider of a service, no two Payment Gateways are entirely alike.
-From price to simplicity and security, the following are considerations you should make when selecting a Payment Gateway for your business’s e-commerce.
+From price to simplicity and security, the following are considerations you should weigh when selecting a Payment Gateway for your business’s e-commerce.

 Pricing and Fees